 - Connecticut Institute for Resiliency and Climate Adaptation (CIRCA) established in January 2014

 - 400 kW fuel cell and 7kW solar array, providing electricity, heating, and cooling to the Depot campus

 - Department of Energy’s Workplace Charging Challenge pledge signed: 5 active EV charging stations and an expanding EV fleet

 - Transportation light-duty fleet now includes 17 traditional hybrid vehicles, 12 plug-in hybrid vehicles, and 23 plug-in EVs.

 UConn is still on track to meet its 20% interim reduction goal by 2020.
 This is being achieved primarily through on-going LED re-lamping projects in buildings, parking lots, and walkways, and with the replacement of old, inefficient steam pipes.
 These projects are expected to be completed between 2015 and 2020 and will yield an annual 13,265 ton reduction in carbon dioxide emissions.
 With all of these developments, UConn continues to strive toward carbon neutrality and a reduction of greenhouse gas emissions in the years to come.
-UConn’s Office of Environmental Policy uses the University of New Hampshire SIMAP Calculator to store and track greenhouse gas information.
+UConn’s Office of Sustainability uses the University of New Hampshire SIMAP Calculator to store and track greenhouse gas information.